-The following examples refer to memory accesses to non-peripheral regions (i.e. segments $0_H \cdot D_H$).
-These examples are just describing the memory operations and not the complete sequence of operations sequence.
-CPUy has not acquired the semaphore prior to accessing the resource.
+The following examples refer to memory accesses to non-peripheral regions (i.e. segments 0_H .
+D_H).
+These examples are just describing the memory operations and not the complete sequence of operations

 Example 1a: Out of order memory access due to different access paths to semaphore and shared resource